smartlike-org/smartlike/crates/fediverse-relay/README.md

 A Fediverse to Smartlike relay prototype.

 Fediverse users receive micro-donations sent via Smartlike by [connecting](https://smartlike.org/docs/how-to-set-up-content-monetization) their Fediverse profiles to Smartlike accounts.
 They can also opt to have their Fediverse keys trusted on Smartlike to make donations or create subscriptions without leaving their Fediverse sites.
-The relay subscribes to Fediverse instances and forwards signed thumb-up/comment transactions from connected users to Smartlike transparently turning them into micro-donations.
+The relay forwards signed thumb-up/comment/boost transactions from connected users to Smartlike transparently turning them into micro-donations.

 ## Contribute